Help | About | Suggestions | Alms | Chat [0] | Users [0] | Log In | Join

 I heard a plaintive message from my dreams, That they were lonely missing me, it seems.
 "Where have you been our friend, our one time friend."
 I felt a touch from one I knew as love, Who had at last been sent from God above To speak a new beginning from the end.
 I have a blessed vision from my muse, She directs me put away my blues - To paint the sun with dots of shining gold.
 I smell the sweet incense of romance burn And taste a wine so sweet I cannot turn.
 My troubled heart again to be made bold.
 A lover I have neither seen nor heard, My heart yet hangs on her every word.

-Up the ladder: Time Thief
+Up the ladder: The Corner Tavern

-Down the ladder: dear jim d.
+Down the ladder: Steal my heart

 You must be logged in to leave comments.
 Vote: